Linda01097/GitHub_demo_repo/README.md

 # GitHub_demo_repo
-This is the repo doing to submit Assignment week-4
+This is the repository  doing to submit Assignment week-4